Prince Leopold Island: Geography and Geology

 Most of Prince Leopold Island rises steeply from the surrounding sea, with cliffs rising as high as 265 m above sea level surrounding most of the island.
 On the east and northeast sides of the island, the drops are sheer, going directly down to the sea, while around the rest of the island, there are steep scree slopes between the base of the cliffs and the water.
 The majority of the island's area of 68 km2 is occupied by a plateau generally ranging in altitude between around 240 m and 300 m.
 The plateau is divided in the east by a gorge that runs north–south across the width of the island, while smaller steep canyons skirt the edge of the island and main gorge at various points.
 Four gravel spits, in the north, southwest, south, and southeast of the island, jut out from the coast.
 During the summer, surface water on the island is scarce.
 A few small shallow lakes exist on the plateau; the largest, Far Lake, is about 0.5 km long, and is located near the eastern cliffs.
 There is one perennial stream on the island, which drains the plateau, including Far Lake, through the main gorge, flowing into the sea near the southeast spit.

 The bedrock of the island, which forms the prominent cliffs, is horizontally bedded Silurian limestone and sandstone.
-Erosion of the sedimentary rock has formed crevices and rock ledges on large sections of the cliff faces, which provides nesting sites for large numbers of breeding seabirds.
+Erosion of the sedimentary rock has formed crevices and rock ledges on large sections of the cliff faces, which provide nesting sites for large numbers of breeding seabirds.